sfu-ireceptor/turnkey-service-php/README.md

 ## Loading data
 The general data loading procedure, for a study which has generated sequence data is to:
-1. load the associated repertoire metadata (using our metadata CSV format)
+1. load the associated repertoire metadata (using the [iReceptior Metadata CSV format](https://github.com/sfu-ireceptor/dataloading-curation/tree/master/metadata))
 2. load the sequence annotations (from imgt, mixcr, etc)

 ## Loading the test data